 Cover Increase option

 There is often an option to change cover without further medical information if your circumstances change often due to a significant life event.
 Providers options vary but some examples are: marriage, divorce, increased mortgage amount, birth or adoption of a child, and salary increase.

 Accidental Death Benefit will pay out if you die as a result of an accident while your application is being underwritten.

-It’s recommended that a Life insurance policy is written into trust to avoid the proceeds of the plan contributing to the value of your estate.
-This can mean that any pay-out won’t be liable for Inheritance Tax (IHT)*.
-Putting your policy into trust not only means any pay-out is ring-fenced from your estate for Inheritance Tax purposes, leaving your family with a tax bill, it also means they can get the money much quicker as they can bypass probate.
+It’s recommended that a life insurance policy is written into trust to avoid the proceeds of the plan contributing to the value of your estate.
+This can mean that any pay-out won’t be liable for Inheritance Tax (IHT).
+Putting your policy into trust not only means any pay-out is ring-fenced from your estate for Inheritance Tax purposes, it also means they can get the money much quicker as they can bypass probate.

-Some policies include cover for any natural, adopted or step-children as part of their standard definitions.
-This benefit will pay out an additional lump sum if any of your children are diagnosed with a critical illness or die during the policy term.
+Some policies include cover for any natural, adopted or step children as part of their standard definitions.
+This benefit will pay out an additional lump sum if any of your children are diagnosed with a critical illness or to lose their life during the policy term.

-With this cover a special payment is made if a natural, adopted or step-child is admitted to hospital due to physical injuries for a specified minimum number of consecutive days, immediately following an accident.
+This is a special payment is made if a natural, adopted or step child is admitted to hospital due to physical injuries for a specified minimum number of consecutive days, immediately following an accident.

-This is a special payment paid alongside a claim for critical illness where the insured person has a natural child, legally adopted child or step-child under 5 years old.
+A special payment paid alongside a claim for critical illness where the insured person has a natural child, legally adopted child or step-child under five years old.